-saving the lives of people with blood cancer Trusted Information Creator Patient Information Forum At Anthony Nolan we take great care to provide up to date and accurate facts about stem cell transplants.
+At Anthony Nolan we take great care to provide up-to-date and accurate facts about stem cell transplants.
 We hope the information here will help you to look after yourself.
-Each transplant centre will do things differently, so this booklet is just a general guide and isn't intended to replace advice from your doctor and transplant team.
+Each transplant centre will do things differently, so this booklet is just a general guide.
+It isn't intended to replace advice from your doctor and transplant team.
 Please speak to your transplant team for more details about your own situation, as they will be able to give you personalised, specific advice.
-Ordering more copies If you'd like to order more copies of this guide, please get in touch with us at patientinfo@anthonynolan.org © Anthony Nolan 202 All rights reserved.
+Ordering more copies If you'd like to order more copies of this guide, or to request it in an alternative format, please get in touch with us at patientinfo@anthonynolan.org © Anthony Nolan 2024 All rights reserved.
 No part of this publication may be reproduced or transmitted without permission in writing from Anthony Nolan.
 All trademarks and brand names referred to are acknowledged as belonging to their respective owners.
-If you have any questions or comments about this resource, or would like information on the evidence used to produce it, please email: patientinfo@anthonynolan.org The information contained in this booklet is correct at the time of going to print (December 2021).
+If you have any questions or comments about this resource, or would like information on the evidence used to produce it, please email patientinfo@anthonynolan.org The information contained in this booklet is correct at the time of going to print (December 2024).
 We plan to review this publication within three years.
-For updates or the latest information, visit anthonynolan.org Cover image: Alex, who had a stem cell transplant in 2016.
-Anthony Nolan is a registered charity No 803716/SC038827 This publication was reviewed by:
+For updates or the latest information, visit anthonynolan.org Anthony Nolan is a registered charity No 803716/SC038827 This publication was reviewed by:

+Rachel Miller, Lead Nurse, Anthony Nolan.
 Lynne Watson, Clinical Nurse Specialist, Clinical Haematology, Nottingham University Hospitals NHS Trust.
 Anthony Nolan Patients and Family Panel.

-Author: Jonathan Kay, Holly Tarbet Editors: Catherine Bennett, Tom Bishop Designer: Regina Tryfonopoulou PREPARING FOR HOSPITAL ISOLATION saving the lives of people with blood cancer
+Authors: Jonathan Kay, Rebecca Thomas

+Editors: Kate Speedie

+Designer: Jeremy Thompson